Your Homestay Accommodation in Bristol

 Washing: The arrangements vary.
 Normally your homestay will wash one load of clothes once a week.
 Ask which day you should put your washing out.
 Sometimes, the homestay will ask you to use the washing machine yourself.
 Students do their own ironing and also their own hand washing.
 Ask where you should do this.
 The important thing to remember is to ask!

 Money/valuables: Don’t leave valuables lying around.
-Ask your homestay where the best place is to put things.
+Ask your homestay host where the best place is to put things.
 If you have cash, open a bank account.
 We will help you do this.

 Telephone: It is best not to use the house phone to make outgoing calls - except, of course, in emergencies.
-Most families do not mind receiving calls, provided they are not too long, too often, and not after 10.00 p.m.
+Most homestays do not mind receiving calls, provided they are not too long, too often, and not after 10.00 p.m.
 If you need to use the phone on a regular basis, we suggest you get a mobile.

 Visitors: If you wish to invite your friends round in the evening, please ask your homestay first.
 Also, if you have family or friends visiting you while you are here, please don’t ask your homestay to let them stay.
 Ask in the office for a list of convenient hotels and bed and breakfast accommodation.